Palm Springs Mid Century Home

 Do you love mid century design?
 After a recent trip to Palm Springs, I’m outlining some tips and tricks to get this vibe in your home.

-Palm Springs’ mid century homes were built with an outdoor focus so a patio, a deck installation or an asphalt paving project with the help of paving contractors is pretty common.
+Palm Springs’ mid century homes were built with an outdoor focus, so the patio and pool are high lights.
 This was a pretty radical idea at the time.
 Back before air conditioning was prevalent, windows were placed up high near the ceiling, thus providing morning and evening light while keeping mid-day heat at bay.
+You can click here to know more.
 Every home is enclosed with decorative fencing using concrete blocks of differing shapes, patterns and colors.
 Besides providing privacy, these concrete walls don’t readily absorb heat and are robust enough to keep the desert sand from blowing into the yard.
-However, nowadays that air conditioning system is also a necessity as noted by the top-rated air duct cleaners in Portland.
+In addition, if you need hvac repairs like mini split ac installation, make sure to contact the experts for professional services.

 Mid Century Finishes- in one word- Simple.
 Besides hardwood flooring (used predominantly in colder climates), terrazzo tile is the first thing that comes to mind for mid century homes.
 It is durable and lasts for years (decades).
 Any large format tile will work in your home but I especially love terrazzo’s multi color hue.